Canadian Rockies Biking: Jasper to Banff7 Days & 6 Nights

 The cycling season in the Canadian Rockies is relatively short as snow can remain in the mountains until early summer and autumn arrives early with cool temperatures and higher chances of snow falling (although it can snow during the summer months here too).

 Weather is variable in the Rockies, and you should be prepared for a range of conditions.
 The optimal months for wildflowers are mid-July to mid-August, which also brings higher numbers of tourists.
-September and early October are characterized by typically drier weather and fewer crowds, making this a great time to visit.

 Getting to the Start

 Getting to Jasper

 For US citizens traveling to Canada for less than 180 days, no visa is required.
 You are required to have a valid passport with a blank passport page.

 For non-US citizens travelling to Canada, an electronic travel authorisation (eTA) is required to enter.
 For more information about the eTA system, and to apply online, visit the official Canadian government website.
 See Entry requirements.

 Getting from Banff

 Baggage transfer is included in the cost of your holiday.
 We ask you to limit your luggage to one bag of up to 20 kg per person.

 A hybrid bike rental is included in the cost of this trip.
 If desired, you can upgrade to either a road bike, a carbon road bike, or an E-Bike.